 “I slept on the beach.”

-I checked Ae’s phone secretively.
-No numbers began with Italy’s double digit.
+I secretively checked Ae’s phone.
+No incoming numbers began with Italy’s double digit.
 Paranoia was an old friend.
 I drank for a cure.
 Bish visited again.
 Ae was happy with his gift of lingerie.
 He brought a medical how-to book.
-There was no selection for the treatment of jealousy.
+There was no chapter for love potions.

 The five of us drove through the countryside to a long shoulder of mountains.
 Ae’s family worked at the park.
 We didn’t have to pay the entrance fee.
 Bish and I climbed to the summit.
 Ae, her son, and Bash’s friend lingered by a pool beside a waterfall.
 Afterwards we visited her original home.
 Charred stumps stood in a neglected rice field.

 “Boy knock over candle.”
-Her brother spent most of his youth in jail.
-I’d never seen him work.
+Her brother had spent most of his youth in jail.
+I had never seen him work.
 Ae gave him money.